 Subproperty of: E63 Beginning of Existence.
-P92 brought into existence (was brought into existence by): E77 one to many, necessary, dependent (1,n:1,1) Quantification:
+P92 brought into existence (was brought into existence by): E77 created by it.

 Superproperty of: E83 Type Creation.
-P135 created type (was created by): E55 Type created by it.
+P135 created type (was created by): E55 Type

-This property allows a conceptual E65 Creation to be linked to the E28 Conceptual Object Scope note:
+Scope note: This property allows a conceptual E65 Creation to be linked to the E28 Conceptual Object